xKev1n/xU-NetFullSharp/README.md

 ## Introduction
 <div align="justify">

   In this paper, an automated deep learning-based framework for bone shadow suppression from frontal CXRs is developed.
 The framework was inspired by U-Net-based convolutional neural networks (CNNs).
-Among those, a novel neural network architecture called xU-NetFullSharp is proposed.
+Among those, <br> a novel neural network architecture called xU-NetFullSharp is proposed.
 This network is inspired by the most modern U-NetSharp [6] architecture and combines different approaches to preserve as many details, as possible and accurately suppress bone shadows.
 Additionally, recent state-of-the-art CNN models from [7] and [3] designed for this task were used for comparison.
 Utilized models are available in the `models` folder in the cloud storage.

 </div>